Benefits of studying in the UK

 Some dorms even offer private bathrooms and/or shared sex, but at higher prices.

-Private student residences, managed by independent companies, offer similar accommodation to students who cannot find room in their university’s student residences.
+Private student residences, managed by independent companies, offer similar accommodations to students who cannot find room in their university’s student residences.

 Do I get homework like in high school?